 You see, within each successful mental transition I convert stress by rerouting pressure from one part of my mind to another, awakening the positives that were incubating behind the scenes thru a three-stage habit:

 - From a pushy demand to escape an undesirable situation, I head straight to the memory bank in the aim of finding something desirable to capture my attention.

-From anxiety I would find my way to serenity, keeping my space alive for a short while.
+From anxiety I would find my way to serenity, keeping my space alive and well for a short while.
 Or at least, until reality surfaced soon after my last drop of desirable fuel.
 Which it always did when the value from my thoughts dried up and I’d lose my trancelike state.

 So, after profoundly seeing this process, it became clear that it would now be in my very best interest to reduce or optimise this cycle.
-Thus, I deal with my mental fluctuations lightly and efficiently between fragments, or the main contrasting states of mind, instead of always diving head-first into Mindfulness as per usual in the old way handed down.
+Thus, I deal with my mental fluctuations lightly and efficiently between fragments, or the main contrasting states of my mind, instead of always diving head-first into Mindfulness as per usual in the old way handed down.